-&lt;sup>4 RTCPS[3:0] in RTCSC does not equal to 0 before entering stop, else off.
+&lt;sup>4 RTCPS[3:0] in RTCSC does not equal 0 before entering stop, else off.

-- ERCLKEN and EREFSTEN set in MCGC2, else in standby.
-For high frequency range (RANGE in MCGC2 set), it also requires the LVD to be enabled in stop3. - $^{\rm 6}$ USBEN in CTL is set and USBPHYEN in USBCTL0 is set, else off.
+&lt;sup>5 ERCLKEN and EREFSTEN set in MCGC2, else in standby.
+For high frequency range (RANGE in MCGC2 set) requires the LVD to also be enabled in stop3.

+&lt;sup>6 USBEN in CTL is set and USBPHYEN in USBCTL0 is set, else off.

-4.1 MC9S08JM16 Series Memory Map
+4.1 MC9S08JM60 Series Memory Map

-Figure 4-1 shows the memory map for the MC9S08JM16 series.
-On-chip memory in the MC9S08JM16 series of MCUs consists of RAM, flash program memory for nonvolatile data storage, plus I/O and control/status registers.
+Figure 4-1 shows the memory map for the MC9S08JM60 series.
+On-chip memory in the MC9S08JM60 series of MCUs consists of RAM, flash program memory for nonvolatile data storage, plus I/O and control/status registers.
 The registers are divided into three groups: